Martin Archer Shee: Writing

 Portrait of the Irish politician Henry Grattan, a friend of Archer Shee.

 In 1805 he published a poem consisting of Rhymes on Art, and a second part followed in 1809.
 Lord Byron spoke well of it in his English Bards and Scotch Reviewers.
 Shee published another small volume of verse in 1814, entitled The Commemoration of Sir Joshua Reynolds, and other Poems, but this was less successful.
 He also produced a tragedy, Alasco, set in Poland.
 The play was accepted at Covent Garden, but was refused a licence, on the grounds that it contained treasonable allusions, and Shee angrily resolved to make his appeal to the public.
 He carried out his threat in 1824, but Alasco was still on the list of unacted dramas in 1911.
-He also published two novels – Oldcourt (1829, in three volumes) and Cecil Hyde (1834).
+He also published three novels – Oldcourt (1829, in three volumes), Cecil Hyde (1834) and Harry Calverley (1835).

+President of the Royal Academy

 On the death of Sir Thomas Lawrence in 1830, Shee was chosen president of the Royal Academy in his stead and shortly afterwards received a knighthood.
 In 1831, he was elected a Fellow of the Royal Society.
+He continued to exhibit regularly at the Royal Academy's Summer Exhibitions.
+At the Royal Academy Exhibition of 1836, the last to be held at Somerset House, he produced two paintings for the Waterloo Chamber at Windsor Castle.
+One featured Thomas Picton and the other was his Portrait of the Marquess of Anglesey, representing two of the commanders at the Battle of Waterloo in 1815.

+Archer Shee benefited from the support of William IV who came to the throne in 1830.
+In 1843 he produced a Portrait of Queen Victoria depicting the young queen, commissioned from him by the academy.
+He recognised the talent of the young John Everett Millais and encouraged his parents to let him pursue painting as a career.

 In an examination before the parliamentary committee of 1836 concerning the functions of the Royal Academy, he ably defended its rights.
+The following year the Royal Academy relocated from Somerset House to its new home at the National Gallery.
 He continued to paint till 1845, when illness made him retire to Brighton.
-He was deputised for at the Academy by J. M. W. Turner, who had appointed him a trustee of the projected Turner almshouse.
+He was deputised for at the academy by J. M. W. Turner, who had appointed him a trustee of the projected Turner almshouse.
 From 1842 to 1849, he was the first president of the Birmingham Society of Artists.